-- Puts the health, safety and well-being of other children or members of staff at risk - Puts a child's own safety or well-being at risk - Is discriminatory on grounds of race or any other reason - Can be construed as bullying
+- Puts the health, safety and well-being of other children or members of staff at risk - Puts a child's own safety or well-being at risk - Is discriminatory on grounds of race or any other reason - Can be construed as bullying, or - Is sexually inappropriate

 Will result in immediate referral to the Snr Leadership Team and the child's parents will be informed.
+This behaviour is always logged.

 If, following the use of the 4-stepped approach, no further progress is made and a child's behaviour continues to be challenging over a period of time, other options will be considered.
 This will include a meeting between all parties to consider the next best step.
-It is likely that the SENCO and headteacher will be involved in drawing up an Individual Behaviour Plan (IBP) or for setting in motion a Risk Assessment.
+It is likely that the SENCO and headteacher will be involved in drawing up an Positive Behaviour Support Plan (PBSP) or for setting in motion a Risk Assessment.
 These documents outline the specific targets/areas being worked on.
 Other external agencies may also be involved at this stage.